GodestJulien/Node-RED-Pizza/README.md

 # Node-RED Challenge - Watson Visual Recognition - Pizza App

+This exercise is divided in 4 steps, please note that Step 1&2 are independent than Steps 3&4 but an integration is needed at the end.

+## A few words about Watson Visual Recognition technology
 Watson Visual Recognition understands an image’s content out-of-the-box.
 The pre-trained models enable you to analyze images for objects, faces, colors, food, explicit content and other subjects for insights into your visual content.

 Watson can also learn any new object, person, or attribute.